 9-12 Humanities Curriculum: Storytelling and Social Justice

-This ten-day curriculum will guide students through the process of understanding the relationship between storytelling, justice, and power and culminate in a writing project that will empower students to tell their own stories.
+This ten-day curriculum will guide students through the process of understanding the relationship between storytelling and justice and culminate in a writing project that will empower students to tell their own stories.

-Day One: How can civil engaging in civil discourse with evidence-based assertions help understand one another’s perspectives?
+Day One: How can engaging in civil discourse with evidence-based assertions help understand one another’s perspectives?

 Students will define and consider the concept of civil discourse, articulate what it should look like in their classroom, and practice making evidence-based assertions by developing a line of reasoning.